prestix-studio/cloudns_api/README.rst

 `CloudNS.net <https://cloudns.net>`__.

 The interface is designed to be simple and intuitive.
-Entities are represented as modules and there is a simple list, create, update, and delete function (when appropriate, ie, you cannot delete an SOA record) for each entity.
+Entities are represented as modules.
+Each has a list, create, update, and delete function (when appropriate, ie, you cannot delete an SOA record).
 Some entities have functions specific to them, but whenever possible, the arguments are consistent.
-The code reads pretty clearly.
+One of the major goals of this project is code readability.

-For information on the `CloudNS.net <https://cloudns.net>`__ API see `here
+For documentation on the `CloudNS.net <https://cloudns.net>`__ API see `here
 <https://www.cloudns.net/wiki/article/41/>`__.

 Please submit any bug reports and bug fixes on github `here